TheJacksonLaboratory/Gopher/docs/output.rst

 	chr17	66507972	66508222	PRKAR1A

 Each line represents one region for which we would like to generate a probe.
-The regions are located on the edges of the restriction fragments chosen by the user with VPV.
+The regions are located on the edges of the restriction fragments chosen by the user with GOPHER.

 One way to validate the results of this analysis are to compare the chosen fragments with the locations of restriction enzyme cutting sites in the genome.
 Users can generate aBED file for any enzyme and load both BED files as custom tracks to UCSC.
-Following this,the user can copy URLs from the VPV browser itself and visualize the viewpoints and the fragments they contain together with the information from the BED files.
+Following this,the user can copy URLs from the GOPHER browser itself and visualize the viewpoints and the fragments they contain together with the information from the BED files.